Sky Shuttle: History

 The airline's noon departure from Hong Kong for Macau ended in a controlled ditching of one of its AW139s in Victoria Harbour immediately post-takeoff due to a tail rotor failure.
 The 11 passengers and 2 crew escaped serious injury.

+2020 - 2022 - Operations suspended during the period of the global pandemic.

+January 26, 2024 - Operations resumed for scheduled flights 5 days per week and 7 flights per day between Macau - Hong Kong and Macau - Shenzhen.